thestupidadmin/spaceos/README.md

 # SpaceOS

-Welcome to **SpaceOS repo**, an ultra-lightweight, flexible, and highly customizable operating system built entirely in Python.
+Welcome to **SpaceOS**, an ultra-lightweight, flexible, and highly customizable operating system built entirely in Python.
 SpaceOS brings the simplicity of Python programming to the world of operating systems, allowing you to run anything from small scripts to complex applications.
 It's designed with flexibility in mind, offering low system requirements while remaining as powerful and adaptable as modern Linux distributions like Arch Linux.

 ## Key Features